REStud/data-editor/before.md

 Requests for exemptions should be clearly stated when the article is first submitted.
 The article will then be reviewed at the discretion of the Managing Editors and the Data Editor.
 Exceptions will not be considered later in the review and publication process.

 # What if your dataset is confidential?
 There may be cases when you cannot share the dataset directly.
-This does not lead to automatic exemption from the Data Availability Policy.
+This does not lead to automatic exemption from the Data and Code Availability Policy.
 Please note, *at the time of submission*, why you cannot comply fully with the policy.

 # Submission instructions
 Please see detailed [submission instructions here](https://www.restud.com/submissions/).